 - You’ll need to spend at least £700 on a gaming laptop, and considerably more if you want to future-proof it.
 Look for “discrete” or “dedicated” graphics from AMD or Nvidia, and check online benchmarking figures to see how well your favourite games will play.
 A laptop with a dGPU, as opposed to a laptop running on the integrated graphics of a CPU, will be far more capable of handling games and photo editing.

 There are alternative form factors, too.
 Two-in-ones have reversible screens that can be versatile in small spaces, while tablet hybrids are great for drawing and taking notes.
 The latter often come with attachable keyboards for when you want to get typing work done.

 What’s the best operating system?

 - Mac OS: Mac OS (styled as ‘macOS’) is tied into MacBook laptops, so you’ll always pay a premium to get Apple’s operating system.
-It’s undeniably slick, smooth and reliable, so if you have the money then it offers a better experience than Windows for many people.
+It’s undeniably slick, smooth and reliable, so if you have the money, then it offers a better experience than Windows for many people.

-Don’t want to pay the Windows tax?
+Don’t want to pay the ‘Windows tax’?
 Some laptops now sell with Ubuntu Linux installed.
 This free OS is powerful if you know what you’re doing, and it has the advantage of costing next to nothing.